csarnevesht/sync-with-playwright/docs/instructions.sync.md

  dropbox analyzer (see dropbox/cmd_analyze.py) salesforce account fuzzy search (see salesforce/cmd_fuzzy.py)

-for each dropbox account folder:
+for each dropbox account fol
+der:
-    uses fuzzy search in salesforce, if it has an exact match: navigates to the salesforce account and gets the list of all the salesforce account files gets the list of account dropbox files, this list should also contain modified date information. for each account dropbox file:
+    uses fuzzy search in salesforce,
+      if it has an exact match:
+        navigates to the salesforce account and gets the list of all the salesforce account files gets the list of account dropbox files, this list should also contain modified date information. for each account dropbox file: